Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Preliminaries

-This section is devoted to a proof of Theorem~\ref{thm:main-theorem}.
-The argument will follow that of Segal's (\cite{segal:scanning}) for when the complex structure is fixed.
+The argument for the proof of Theorem~\ref{thm:main-theorem} will follow that of Segal's (\cite{segal:scanning}) for when the complex structure is fixed.
 Details will be supplied for $n=1$ in which case the target complex manifold is ${\mathbb{C}P}^1 \approx S^2$.
 The general situation is not much more difficult as will be outlined later.